Service Based Franchising: What Franchisors Want

 When you first consider franchising as a business model, one of the choices that arises is which type of business, in which sector, suits you best.
 One basic choice is to make is goods or service; another is retail or home-based.

-In previous months, we've explored ways to find the sector, and the franchisor, most likely to give you the best chance of success.
-More recently, in the previous four weeks, we've discussed the attributes franchisors look for in franchise candidates in the retail sector and in the home-based sector.
+We've already explored ways to find the sector and the franchisor most likely to give you the best chance of success.
+More recently, we've discussed the attributes franchisors look for in franchise candidates in the retail sector and in the home-based sector.
 Here we apply the same lens to the services sector.

 Let's begin with the similarities.
 All franchisors want candidates who follow the system, pay royalties on time, possess marketing skills and savvy, know how to run a business, show leadership and growth potential, are good communicators, and are expansion-minded, community-oriented, and willing to give back to the system.
 Franchisors look for these skills whether you choose a service, retail, B2B, or other concept.